CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## Asbtract

-I was curious about Microservice Architectures and Technologies like Docker, Kubernetes, RabbitMQ and Asynchronous Programming.
-So I developed simple Microservice via .Net Core 6.
+I was curious about Microservice Architectures and Technologies like **Docker, Kubernetes, RabbitMQ and Asynchronous Programming**.
+So I developed simple **Microservice via .NET Core 6**.

 ## Philosophy